 - work with children or vulnerable adults

 - work in a job that brings you into regular contact with children or vulnerable groups (for example, working in a school or a care home)

 - apply for a licence to drive a taxi

 - work with controlled drugs

 You will be asked to complete an AccessNI application form and to return this to your employer.
-Your employer will also check your identity documents to make sure all the details on your application form are correct.
+Your employer will also check your identity documents to make sure all the details on your application form are right.

 Withdrawing a job offer

 If any check on you has has produced unsatisfactory results, an employer can withdraw a job offer even after you have accepted it.
 This applies so long as you were made aware before you accepted the job that the offer was on conditions.

 Your employer should only get information which is necessary and relevant to the check which they want to carry out.
 Your employer will also have to make sure that any use of personal information about you complies with the principles of the Data Protection Act 1998.